-When Intel had to improve its silicon product and alleviate the problems one of the functional groups was having, they turned to Scrum.
-The team that they were having problems with were responsible for providing the test collateral to support cost-effective device screening and classification.
+Intel decided to adopt Scrum to improve its silicon product and to reduce functional problems in a specific group.
+This team was responsible for providing the test collateral to support cost-effective device screening and classification.
 Essentially, this is the group working between the designers and the factory manufacturers that couldn’t keep up with the tremendous pressure of translating design to mass production.

-Long story short, Intel determined that Agile project management was the key to alleviating the pressure and streamlining the workflow—with Scrum as the main method.
+Long story short, Intel determined that Agile project management was the key to alleviating the pressure and streamlining the workflow.
 Their large-scale transformational change covered 50 people and several Scrum teams that were scaled to the project.

 Here are the best agile project management practices that they’ve retained to this day: